 So read on for their great tips and tricks for using color, lighting, texture and small touches to create your dream bedroom.

 Color Your World

-Color is king when it comes to setting a bedroom’s ambience, so it’s no surprise that our designers start there.
+Color is king when it comes to setting a bedroom’s ambiance, so it’s no surprise that our designers start there.
 Peniche-Williams recommends deciding on the mood or feel you want to set, and then picking the colors that reflect that mood.
 She’s not afraid of strong color, either, saying, “I personally love color!
-I even like darker colors in small rooms because, in most cases believe it or not, it can actually make the room appear bigger.
-If you’re afraid of too much color on your walls, look up to the ceiling as that might be the perfect spot to add a little pop of color or even wallpaper.
+I even like darker colors in small rooms because in most cases, believe it or not, it can actually make the room appear bigger.
+If you’re afraid of too much color on your walls, look up at the ceiling as that might be the perfect spot to add a little pop of color or even wallpaper.
 If you decide not to use color on the walls then think about painting a fun shade on old furniture that you’ve grown tired of.”

 Stutzman also likes dark colors in the bedroom, adding, “Soft or dark colors create a more serene environment than bright ones.

 Examples of soft colors are pale blue, blush pink, or light grey.
 Examples of dark colors are navy blue, plum, or sage green.
 Use soft or dark colors for wall paint, upholstery, and rugs.”

 While the majority of your time in the bedroom is spent with lights out, you still need good lighting for tasks like dressing and reading, and softer lighting for romance, relaxing or lounging in bed watching TV.